 If a motion for rescission is not moved at the meeting at which it is listed, it lapses.

-45. May Be Moved By Any Councillor
+45. May Be Moved by Any Councillor

-A motion for rescission listed on an agenda may be moved by any Councillor present but may not be amended.
+A motion for rescission listed on an agenda may be moved by any Councillor in attendance but may not be amended.

 46. When Not Required